DanielLavrushin/asuswrt-merlin-xrayui/docs/xrayui/en/cli.md

 ### `xrayui backup`

 Create a backup of configuration and data you can copy off‑router.
 Backups are stored in `/opt/share/xrayui/backup` directory.
-There is no way at the moment to restore backup, this is a manual process.

 At the moment XRAYUI backup these entities: